alanxoc3/zeldo-game/README.md

 Those are the main symbols that strings could have conflicts with.
 Other notable exceptions are these:
 - The carrot operator separates screens in the text box system.
+- Before the double bracket strings are parsed, pipes are used to separate ztables for the create_actor function.
-- Pipes are used to separate strings that are stored in cartridge data.
+- After the double bracket strings are parsed, pipes are used to separate strings that are stored in cartridge data.
 - Single quote strings and double bracket strings both mean that there is code stored inside the string and the string content can be minified.
 - Double quote strings mean that the content is text and therefore should not